smajert/interpretable_mnist/readme.md

-To get the elephant out of the room first, while an accuracy of about 80% on the test data is of course way better than random guessing (according to the GitHub page of [[3]](#3), the accuracy of humans with no fashion expertise should be around 83.5%), it is noticeably worse than that of other models, which easily achieve scores in the low-to mid nineties (see the GitHub page of [[3]](#3)).
+To get the elephant out of the room first, while an accuracy of about 80% on the test data is of course way better than random guessing (according to the GitHub page of [[3]](#3), the accuracy of humans with no fashion expertise should be around 83.5%), it is noticeably worse than that of other models, which easily achieve scores in the low- to mid-nineties (see the GitHub page of [[3]](#3)).
 Even running the rather simple ConvNet that comes in this repository (and, in contrast to the ProtoPNet, took only a few hours to get working) gives me a result of 90.9% with batch norm and 89.2% without it.
 While the performance on the vertically flipped test data dropped to 26.9% and 29.7% with and without batch norm,